FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/widgets/built-in-widgets/dividers.md

 Add a thin horizontal or vertical line, with padding on either side.
 Customize the color, width or height, and style of the divider from the Properties Panel.

-Here are the properties in details:
+Here are the properties in detail:

 <figure>